audrum/old-multinstall/README.md

 ## Windows 10

-The [W10.ps1](https://github.com/Audrum/windows_activators/blob/master/W10.ps1) file is a batch script that can activate the following flavors of Windows 10:
+The [W10.ps1](https://github.com/Audrum/windows_activators/blob/master/W10.ps1) file is a PowerShell script that can activate the following flavors of Windows 10:

 * Windows 10 Home
 * Windows 10 Home Single Language